 Very careful planning must go into an event or corporate meeting to ensure its success.
 Every detail of the meeting or event must be covered.
 Such as selecting the venue, deciding on the correct meeting space and the best meeting room, planning the meals and selecting the menu, the sound system and all of the related audio and video equipment, decorating (if needed), entertainment and any hotel accommodations.

 - Finding a Venue – Selecting the correct venue for your event or meeting can be one of the most important decisions that you can make.
 The venue selection says a lot about your corporation and you as a company, professional or entrepreneur.
 It is a reflection of your corporate / business image as well as your ability to offer your guests the best, quality, top-of-the-line venue in Montreal.
 In fact, some guest will make decisions about whether or not they will attend your event versus another, based on the location of the venue.
-There are over 200 hotels in Montreal and a host of venues to choose from.
+There are over 200 and a host of venues to choose from.

 - Choosing the Right Meeting Space – Its impotent to know how many attendees you will have at your event or meeting and all of the details that will take place to ensure that you have adequate space to successfully hold the meeting or event.